Nick Ayers: State and national consulting, 2011–2016

 After leaving the governors association, Ayers in March 2011 joined Target Enterprises, an ad-buying firm.

 In June 2011, Ayers took a five-month hiatus to serve as the campaign manager for the presidential bid of Minnesota Gov. Tim Pawlenty.
 Ayers was reportedly courted by four other campaigns, and Pawlenty called him "without question one of the best political talents in America."
 However, after a major effort, Pawlenty failed to show well in early debates, lost the Iowa Straw Poll in September 2011, and quickly withdrew from the race, with a half-million-dollar debt.
 Ayers shouldered the blame: "I believe a campaign manager before, during, and after a campaign should accept responsibility and keep their mouth closed.
 So while there are always two sides to a story, mine won't be one of them."

 After Pawlenty, Ayers resumed his duties as partner at Target.
 He started the political firm C5 Creative Consulting.
-And, in 2015, he created the firm Advance Media Capital, The firm bought air-time on TV stations in swing states months prior to the 2016 election, and then sough to sell this airtime to PACs close to election day.
+And, in 2015, he created the firm Advance Media Capital, The firm bought air-time on TV stations in swing states months prior to the 2016 election, and then sought to sell this airtime to PACs close to election day.
 It was dissolved in 2017.

 He returned to gubernatorial politics in 2013, when he recruited, and served as general consultant for, Bruce Rauner and his campaign in Illinois.
 The millionaire businessman was eventually elected, winning a contested primary with 40.1% and defeating incumbent Pat Quinn with 50.3% in November 2014.
 Rauner was the first Republican to win the Illinois governorship in 12 years, and the first political outsider in modern memory.
-Ayers also led independent SuperPAC, Arkansas Horizon, efforts to help elect Tom Cotton of Arkansas and David Perdue of Georgia to the U.S. Senate in November 2014.
+Ayers also led independent SuperPAC Arkansas Horizon's efforts to help elect Tom Cotton of Arkansas and David Perdue of Georgia to the U.S. Senate in November 2014.

 In late 2014, Ayers sold his interest in Target Enterprises and focused his efforts on political management (through C5 Creative Consulting) and investments (through Ayers Family Holdings).
-The Wall Street Journal and Wisconsin Watchdog revealed in October 2015 that the "John Doe" probe of pro-Scott Walker groups and individuals from 2011–12, later deemed an unconstitutional invasion of privacy, had targeted Ayers's emails.
+The Wall Street Journal and Wisconsin Watchdog revealed in October 2015 that the "John Doe" probe of pro-Scott Walker groups and individuals from 2011 to 2012, later deemed an unconstitutional invasion of privacy, had targeted Ayers's emails.

 In 2016, he was involved as a strategist in several races, including that of Governor Mike Pence for re-election in Indiana and Eric Greitens for Governor of Missouri.
-When Pence abandoned his re-election campaign upon being designated as Vice-Presidential nominee, Ayers served as a leading strategist for his replacement, Eric Holcomb.
+When Pence abandoned his re-election campaign upon being designated as vice-presidential nominee, Ayers served as a leading strategist for his replacement, Eric Holcomb.